Character Trait of the Month: Empathy

 Therefore, if the weather conditions fall within these criteria, Patrollers ARE NOT expected to be outside.
 Their safety and the safety of students comes first.

 If you would like to volunteer, assist in classrooms, or participate in classroom activities on special occasions, please ensure you have the appropriate paperwork completed.
-Volunteer papers can be picked up from the office, and you will require a Criminal Record Check.
+Volunteer papers can be picked up from the office, and you will also require a Criminal Record Check.
 Overnight trips will also require a Child Welfare Check.

 VISITORS ENTERING THE SCHOOL